AC3 to Vorbis using BeSweet

 number of channels of the output:

-If your source only has 2 channels, Stereo is the obvious choice here.
-If your source has 5.1 channels and you want to keep all the channels, you have to select 5.1.
+your source has 5.1 channels and you want to keep all the channels, you have

 In the Bitrate Management section, you configure which mode the encoder